-West Hollywood has completed crosswalk safety improvements along Fountain Avenue at five key intersections — part of an effort to address traffic concerns on an artery seen by residents as a
+West Hollywood has completed crosswalk safety improvements along Fountain Avenue at five key intersections — part of an effort to address traffic concerns on an artery seen by residents as a neighborhood street and by others as an alternative to Sunset and Santa Monica boulevards for crosstown traffic.

 The city’s efforts have included the installation of high-visibility striped crosswalks in October 2018 at Fountain’s intersections with North Harper Avenue, Havenhurst Drive, North Hayworth Avenue, North Formosa Avenue and North Detroit Street.